 Below is a series I ran one October, in which I challenged myself to write 31 days of posts about my profession: Occupational Therapy!
 You will find 31 days of Occupational Therapy with free materials provides treatment activities, tips, tools, and ideas for many developmental, sensory, fine motor, gross motor, and visual perceptual areas.
+I’ve bumped up the OT activities, though, to add more ideas to build fine motor skills or work on development, all with free items.

 The best news is that these ideas are going to be creative fun that kids will love and (almost) all free.
 The therapeutic modalities that I’ve outlined will provide you will a resource for frugal treatment of many Occupational Therapy goal areas.
 I strive to create crafts and activities that use mostly free items that are found around my home in the play and learning that we do here.